thoth-tech/documentation/docs/ArtGallery/Lighthouse Project/Project Report.md

 **Goals/Objectives**

 1\.
-Analyse website with Google lighthouse to identify areas of improvement
+Analyse website with Google lighthouse to identify areas of improvement - Complete Proceed to Step 3

 2\.
 Identify other front end testing tools that could be used in addition to Lighthouse

 2\.
 Compile Report outlining findings and action points derived from this

 3\.
-Timeline for implementing actions
+Timeline for implementing actions - See Trello and Below

 4\.
 Implement Improvements